 #18 Lack of Face-to-Face Communication Skills

-This study finds that a staggering 46% of boomers prefer face-to-face communication with their co-workers compared to only 35% of millennials who would opt for a face-to-face chat.
+It’s noteworthy that the referenced study reveals that 46% of Boomers prefer face-to-face communication with their co-workers compared to only 35% of Millennials who would opt for a face-to-face conversation.